This report discusses the main issues that should be considered by companies seeking tax-efficient structures in Mexico.

 General partnerships lack limited liability, so foreign investors do not often use them.
 Although an S de R.L. is treated in the same way as any other commercial entity for Mexican tax purposes, it may be treated for US tax purposes as an eligible entity for partnership status; as such, its US partners, whether corporate or individual, benefit from the pass-through taxation rules.

 The S.A. is the most common entity used by foreign investors in Mexico, and discussions in the rest of this report focus on the S.A.
-Both an S.A. and an S. de R.L. may be incorporated on the variable capital (de capital variable) model, which enables the capital to be increased or decreased by simple shareholders’ or partners’ resolution, without further formalities.
-The shareholders may extract their contributions to the variable capital without any special formalities, but they cannot withdraw their shares of the fixed capital, which must be maintained at the minimum mandatory level.
+Both an S.A. and an S. de R.L. may be incorporated as variable capital (de capital variable) entities, which enables the capital to be increased or decreased by simple shareholders’ or partners’ resolutions, without further formalities.
+The shareholders may redeem their contributions to the variable capital without any special formalities, but they cannot withdraw their contributions of the fixed capital, which must be maintained at the minimum level established in the By-Laws.

-The new grouping regime does not allow the inclusion of entities with non-operating losses, and the tax deferment period is reduced to 3 years (from 5 years).
+The new grouping regime does not allow the inclusion of entities with non-operating losses, and the tax deferment period is reduced to 3 years.

 Transfer pricing